govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 - [.gov.uk](https://www.gov.uk/apply-for-and-manage-a-gov-uk-domain-name)
 - [.europa.eu](https://wikis.ec.europa.eu/display/WEBGUIDE/01.+Europa+domain+and+subdomains+overview)

-There are also free personal email domains that we are reasonably certain are never used by public service entities.
+There are also free personal email domains that we are reasonably certain are (or should!) never used by public service entities.
 These include[^2]:

 - gmail.com
 - yahoo.com